astrada/google-drive-ocamlfuse/doc/Configuration.md

     large_file_threshold_mb=16

-Force export of Google Docs in the format specified above.
-Introduced as a workaround for [this bug](https://code.google.com/a/google.com/p/apps-api-issues/issues/detail?id=3713):
+Specifies if large files should be read-only, to avoid accidental uploads of very big files (checked only if `stream_large_files=true`):

-    force_docs_export=true
+    large_file_read_only=false

-Specifies whether to upload files in new threads (**WARNING**: this flag is EXPERIMENTAL.
-Use at your own risk.
-Automatically turned off if `-m` is specified on the command line):
+Specifies whether to upload files in a concurrent thread:

-    async_upload=false
+    async_upload=true

 Specifies connection timeout in milliseconds: